-Coffee mornings, parent seminars and hands-on workshops are hosted regularly, while parent-teacher conferences are held three times a year to discuss each child’s progress.
-Detailed and descriptive reports are issued twice a year.
+Coffee mornings, parent seminars and hands-on workshops are hosted regularly, while conferences are held three times a year to discuss or showcase each child’s progress.
+Detailed and descriptive reports are issued three times a year.

 Our teachers use regular assessments throughout the school year to track each child’s progress.
 Formative assessments monitor learning and provide ongoing feedback during a unit, while summative assessments evaluate student learning at the end of a unit by comparing it to a standard or benchmark.
 Equally important, teachers consider a child’s attitude, effort, commitment, and social development when reporting.

-CIS benchmarks student achievement (Grades 3 to 10) against NWEA (Northwest Evaluation Association) standards and international school norms in an external assessment called Measures of Academic Progress (MAP).
+CIS benchmarks student achievement (Senior Kindergarten to 10) against NWEA (Northwest Evaluation Association) standards and international school norms in an external assessment called Measures of Academic Progress (MAP).
 Conducted three times a year, MAP results in maths and literacy are also used to identify trend patterns and overall cohort progress year on year.